SE-UP/RSE-UP/chapters/git_advanced.md

 While Github immediately creates a copy of a repository, on the university gitlab server you will have a choice at the next step, whether or not the repository is private, internal or public.

 Public means that everyone, even non university members will be able to view the repository.
-Internal means that anybody that is logged in with their university of potsdam account is able to view and interact with the repository.
+Internal means that anybody that is logged in with their University of Potsdam account is able to view and interact with the repository.
 And private means that only you have access.

 ```{figure} ../figures/git-advanced/gitlab_fork-choice.png
 :name: gitlab-advanced-fork-choice